lorforlinux/docs.beagleboard.io/boards/capes/motor_cape.rst

         def __exit__( self, exc_type, exc_val, exc_tb ):
             self.disable()

-The next file is not our library but out file to run on the command line to call MotorLib for our use case, e.g. opening a door by unbolting our locking solenoid and/or locking it back.
+The next file is not our library but our file to run on the command line to call MotorLib for our use case, e.g. opening a door by unbolting our locking solenoid and/or locking it back.

 .. code-block::